freqtrade/freqtrade/docs/recursive-analysis.md

 ### How does the command work?

 - Firstly an initial indicator calculation is carried out using the supplied timerange to generate a benchmark for indicator values.
-- After setting the benchmark it will then carry out additional runs for each different startup candle count.
+- After setting the benchmark it will then carry out additional runs for each of the different startup candle count values.
-- It will then compare the indicator values at the last candle rows and report the differences in a table.
+- The command will then compare the indicator values at the last candle rows and report the differences in a table.

 ## Understanding the recursive-analysis output